Coral fragments from the FKNMS coral nursery are transplanted to local reefs by divers.

 The CMR Team has been raising money to help offset the cost of this summer's coral restoration effort.

-For some CMR Team members, this is their first time diving on a coral reef.
+For some of our team members, this was first time they ever visit a coral reef.